 These are the essential steps, and it can remove the three main defects completely.

 You can off course thereafter do any or all of your standard Photoshop or LR routines, eg I sometimes, if it is artistically merited, apply further GND filtering to the pictures.
-These GND filters are digitally simulated and was discussed in an earlier blog entry
+These GND filters are digitally simulated and was discussed in an earlier blog entry of mine.

 And this concludes the process of creating high quality HDR picutres using Photomatix, from its capture, to its initial generation, and to the essential secondary processing.